mdevillers/peda/README.md

 clone of repository https://github.com/longId/peda.git

-**Added in this repo**: display values of registers and memory affected on the current line (like OllyDBG or x64dbg)
+**Added in this repo**: display values of registers and memory affected on the current instruction (like OllyDBG or x64dbg)

 ## Installation